IBM/serverless-home-automation/audio-interface/README.md

 - Generic USB Microphone

 ### Setup Hotword Detection
 We used Snowboy for this purpose.
-First create a hotword from their <a href="https://snowboy.kitt.ai/" target="_blank">website</a>
+First create a hotword from their [website](https://snowboy.kitt.ai/)